Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Introduction

+\begin{Thm} Let $\bar M$ be a closed, orientable, hyperbolic cone-$3$-manifold with singular locus $\Sigma$ and whose cone angles are smaller than $2\pi$.
+Then the space of hyperbolic cone-$3$-manifold structures with singular locus $\Sigma$ near $\bar M$ is locally parametrized by the tuple of cone angles. \end{Thm}

 This result leaves some questions open.
 Firstly, it does not imply global rigidity, namely, the congruence of two convex hyperbolic polyhedra having same combinatorial type and dihedral angles.
-It is well known when the dihedral angles are non-obtuse, i.e. smaller than $\pi/2$: this is the famous Andreev's Theorem \cite{Andreev}, see also \cite{RHD} for a corrected and allegedly more readable proof.
+It is well known when the dihedral angles are non-obtuse, i.e.~smaller than $\pi/2$: this is the famous Andreev's Theorem \cite{Andreev}, see also \cite{RHD} for a corrected and allegedly more readable proof.
 But it remains unsolved otherwise, not to mention the case where some dihedral angles are bigger than $\pi$.
-The same situation happens for hyperbolic $3$-cone-manifolds.
-Global rigidity is known to hold only when all cone angles are smaller than $\pi$, see \cite{Kojima} and \cite{Weiss3}, and except in special cases (cf. \cite{HK3}), almost nothing is known for local or infinitesimal rigidity when some cone angles are bigger than $2\pi$.
+The same situation happens for hyperbolic cone-$3$-manifolds, where global rigidity is known to hold only in the case where all cone angles are smaller than $\pi$, see \cite{Kojima,Weiss3}.
+When some cone angles are bigger than $2\pi$, the situation is more contrasted: flexible cone-manifolds exist \cite{Izmestiev}, even if local rigidity still hold in some cases \cite{HK3}.

 Secondly, an analogous local result for Euclidean convex polyhedra or cone-manifolds would be very interesting.
 But the technique used here can certainly not be applied directly, since in the Euclidean case angle-preserving infinitesimal deformations do exist; actually, even what the statement should be is not quite obvious.
 On the other hand, the Stoker problem is known to be false in the spherical case, see \cite{SchlenkerPoly}.